elandqui/OpenIntroCrypto/README.md

  * Affiliate Partners
     - **BlockFi:** <a href="https://blockfi.mxuy67.net/c/2612759/889697/10568">Earn up to 8.6\% APY on your crypto with BlockFi!
 Receive up to a \$250 Bitcoin bonus when you click and fund a new BlockFi account.
 Terms apply.</a>
     - **MediShare:** <a href = "https://bit.ly/3pP7ruB">Unlike traditional health insurance, Medi-Share is a healthcare sharing community that believes there is a BETTER way to do healthcare. </a>

+    - **Cointelegraph Markets Pro:** <a href = "https://marketspro.sjv.io/jWDPqZ">A simple and easy-to-use dashboard powered by the same technology and data used by the leading institutional investors — at a fraction of the cost.</a>

  * Cryptocurrencies are a great investment. **Earn, Mine, and Invest in Bitcoin**, cryptocurrencies, or US Dollar-pegged *stablecoins* through my referral links.
    - <a href="https://blockfi.mxuy67.net/c/2612759/889697/10568">**BlockFi**</a>: a crypto and stablecoin savings account with phenomenal interest rates up to 8.6\% APY!